pepplejoshua/proto/NOTES.md

 - Add loops, continue, break.
 [DONE]
 - Add compound assignment expressions (+=, -=, *=, /=, %=).
 [DONE]
 - Add function expressions (lambdas).
 [DONE]
 - Work on pointers.
+[DONE]
+- Make pointers printable (implement proto_str() for it).
+[DONE]
-- Add naive allocation (new and delete essentially).
+- Add naive allocation (`new` and `del` essentially).
 To be removed when allocators are good (and replaced with a NaiveAllocator that uses that).
+- Add CFG to seman for checking validity of variable references (they have been initialized through all execution paths).
+Use Claude 3.5 Sonnet as a guide.
+- Make functions printable (generate a string in seman to show the type).
 - Work on support for allocators (explicit or implicitly through context passing).
 - Add Vec<T> type for growable vectors.
 Requires an explicit allocator passed into it.
 - Add String type for growable strings.
 Requires an explicit allocator passed into it.